TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

   # additional configuration goes here
 }
 ```

-Look at [configuration areas](./#configuration-areas) to understand where Deployment Manager configuration should be placed in Nussknacker configuration.
+`type` parameter determines engine to which the scenario is deployed.
+Currently there are only two values allowed: `flinkStreaming` and `lite-k8s`.
+The `type` parameter is set in both the minimal working configuration file (Docker image and binary distribution) and Helm chart - you will need to set it on your won.

 ## Kubernetes native Lite engine configuration

-Please remember, that K8s Deployment Manager has to be run with properly configured K8s access.
+Please note, that K8s Deployment Manager has to be run with properly configured K8s access.
 If you install the Designer
 in K8s cluster (e.g. via Helm chart) this comes out of the box.
 If you want to run the Designer outside the cluster, you
 have to configure `.kube/config` properly.